thomaskummer/HADSoftware/README.md

 # Software package for external heart assist device actuation with Maxon EPOS2

 For heart assist device experiments at the Institute of Fluid Dynamics, both a Maxon controller and a Maxon electric motor are employed.
 The motor drives a gear, which again drives as spindle that translates rotary motion into linear motion.
-Between the heart assisting patches moving toward each other and the spindle a Bowden cable used.
+Between the heart assist patches which move toward each other and the spindle, a Bowden cable used.
 This system allows for a lean patch design and can easily be wrapped around the heart.
-The Maxon controller is operated through this package.
+The Maxon controller is operated through this C++ package.

 ## Prerequisites